-The introduction of a vaccine is always desirable, but new vaccines pose the risk of unintended consequences.
-We have highlighted some of the potential issues that may arise with vaccination against RSV.
+Before a new vaccine is introduced, anticipated benefits and issues must be assessed.
+Mathematical models can provide information about the populationlevel effects of a vaccine and therefore assist in the decision-making process.
+We have highlighted potential issues that may arise with vaccination for RSV.
 In particular, we determine conditions under which a destabilisation of the disease-free equilibrium is possible.
 This is not in the form of a backward bifurcation, as is sometimes seen, but rather occurs when the vaccine causes sufficiently fast recovery and transmission is extremely high.
 An infection-free population that is effectively vaccinated against RSV can nevertheless produce vaccination-innduced spikes of infection.
-Although such a case is unlikely to occur with the unrealistic parameters we chose, we have shown proof-ofconcept that it is possible and determined conditions on the recovery rate due to vaccinaton that allow for the possibility.
+Although such a case is unlikely to occur with the unrealistic parameters we chose, we have shown proof-of-concept that it is possible and determined conditions on the recovery rate due to vaccination that allow for the possibility.

 Using impulsive differential equations, we were able to formulate conditions on the period and the strength of vaccination to allow for disease control (though not eradication).
 If the vaccine reduces transmissibility and is applied frequently, then vaccinated infected individuals can be reduced to low numbers.
 We relaxed the assumption of constant transmission.
 We demonstrated that the waning of the vaccine has a greater effect on the outcome that coverage.
-Hence it is imperative that a good vaccine be developed before being released for general use.
+Hence it is imperative that a vaccine that provides a sufficient duration of protection be developed before being released for general use.

-We also defined a new quantity, the impulsive reproduction number $T_0$ .
-This is a sufficient (but not necessary) condition, based on an overestimate of the infected population, that ensures eradication if $T_0 < 1$ .
-If $T_0 < 1$ , then the infected population is contracting within each impulsive cycle.
+We also defined a new quantity, the impulsive reproduction number T_0 .
+This is a sufficient (but not necessary) condition, based on an overestimate of the infected population, that ensures eradication if $T_0 < 1$.
+If $T_0 < 1$, then the infected population is contracting within each impulsive cycle.
 Since the infected population is then reduced at each impulse point, the result is the eventual eradication of the infection.
 Note that we assumed constant transmission for this derivation; however, numerical simulations were performed using seasonal oscillations.
 The result was a double period: one from the impulsive periodic orbit and the other from the seasonal oscillations.

-Our model has some limitations, which should be acknowledged.
-We assumed that time to administer the vaccine was significantly shorter than the time between vaccine administrations in order to justify the impulsive approximation.
-Such assumptions are reasonable in many cases [30], although can produce confounding effects in some situations [11].
-The extreme parameters that we used to illustrate the vaccination spikes operated under the assumption that the transmission rate for infected vaccinatied individuals was significantly higher than the transmission rate without vaccination.
-Since we extended the model of Weber et al. [39], our model inherited many of the assumptions from that model, such as mass-action transmission, a constant birth rate and that the birth and death rates were matched, resulting in a constant population.
+Our model has some limitations.
+Firstly, we assumed that time to administer the vaccine was significantly shorter than the time between vaccine administrations in order to justify the impulsive approximation.
+Such assumptions are reasonable in many cases [37], although can produce confounding effects in some situations [12].
+The extreme parameters that we used to illustrate the vaccination spikes operated under the assumption that the transmission rate for infected vaccinatiod individuals was significantly higher than the transmission rate without vaccination.
+Since we extended the model introduced by Weber et al. [46], our model inherited many of the assumptions from that model, such as mass-action transmission, a constant birth rate and that the birth and death rates were matched, resulting in a constant population.